dsccommunity/NetworkingDsc/README.md

 ## Known Invalid Configurations

 ### xFirewall
 * The exception 'One of the port keywords is invalid' will be thrown if a rule is created with the LocalPort set to PlayToDiscovery and the Protocol is not set to UDP.
-This is not an unexpected error, but because the New-NetFirewallRule documentation is ambiguous.
+This is not an unexpected error, but because the New-NetFirewallRule documentation is incorrect.
+This issue has been reported on [Microsoft Connect](https://connect.microsoft.com/PowerShell/feedbackdetail/view/1974268/new-set-netfirewallrule-cmdlet-localport-parameter-documentation-is-incorrect-for-playtodiscovery)

 * The exception 'The DisplayGroup of an existing Firewall Rule can not be changed' will be thrown if a configuration tries to change DisplayGroup property of an existing rule.
 This is because the Set-NetFirewallRule cmdlet does not support this function.
 Delete and re-create this rule instead.
+This issue has been reported on [Microsoft Connect](https://connect.microsoft.com/PowerShell/feedbackdetail/view/1970765/add-ability-to-change-firewall-displaygroup-in-set-netfirewallrule-cmdlet)

 ## Versions